Quarter Sawn Oak: A Process Worth The Price

 We often see quarter sawn oak used in the construction of Mission style furniture.
 Since the wood has such a beautiful grain pattern and is also easy to use and durable, it is used for many types of cabinetry, flooring, and custom craft furniture.
 Other woods that also use the quarter sawn method are maple, walnut, and cherry.

 In a world where you can buy furniture with the click of a button, we can see big differences in pricing of wood furniture.
 You may wonder why you would pay more for quarter sawn oak furniture if you can find something cheaper.
-Rest assured that if you purchase furniture constructed with this wood type, you have made a solid investment and now own a beautiful and unique piece that will last you a lifetime.
+Rest assured that if you purchase furniture constructed with this wood type, you have made a solid investment and now own a beautiful and unique piece that should last you a lifetime.